ASFHyP3/actions/README.md

 > For more information about how mypy accommodates dynamic typing,
 > see the docs on [dynamic typing](https://mypy.readthedocs.io/en/stable/dynamic_typing.html)
 > and the [`Any` type](https://mypy.readthedocs.io/en/stable/kinds_of_types.html#the-any-type).
+>
+> Additionally, mypy itself can have some counter-intuitive behavior.
+> Please review our [Mypy](https://github.com/ASFHyP3/.github-private/wiki/Mypy) wiki article for additional configuration tips and troubleshooting.

 Runs [mypy](https://mypy-lang.org/) to perform static type checking for Python code.
 Use like: